BrainiumLLC/brainiumllc.github.io/_posts/2020-11-20-cargo-mobile.md

 ## [Going forward](#going-forward)

 Be advised that Bevy's mobile support is still [very new](https://bevyengine.org/news/bevy-0-3/), so the Breakout demo doesn't work perfectly yet.
 They're doing an amazing job nonetheless!
-I've been following the progress on Bevy's mobile support, and a lot of contributors worked very hard to make that happen.
+We've been following their progress, and a lot of contributors worked very hard to make it happen.

-We'd love to see PRs that add template packs for other engines and frameworks, so that cargo-mobile is convenient to use for anyone and everyone.
+We'd love to see PRs that add template packs for other engines and frameworks, so that cargo-mobile is convenient for anyone and everyone to use.
 We'd also love to show you a demo using Brainstorm, our own internal mobile-first game engine, but we're not ready to open source it just yet!

 If you have any questions, issues, or ideas, feel free to [open an issue](https://github.com/BrainiumLLC/cargo-mobile/issues)!